ido90/AyalonRoad/Tracker/README.md

 ## Kalman-filter-based probabilistic model for objects assignment

-Luckily enough, SORT already provides us a running mechanism that stores the track state and predicts its next location along with uncertainty assessment.
+Luckily enough, SORT already provides us with a running mechanism that stores the track state and predicts its next location along with uncertainty assessment.
 This can be exploited to form a probabilistic model for the predicted location, which can be directly used for likelihood-based assignment.

 First, let's have a very brief review of the relevant parts of Kalman filter.